SASutherland/TechnicalWriter/Test.md

 &nbsp
 <p>

 The **Transaction Store report** can be exported as a file.
 You can archive this file as a backup or print it off.
-For added redudancy, it is recommended to export the report during and after processing.
+For added redundancy, it is recommended to export the report during and after processing.

 ### Steps